qiboteam/qibo/doc/source/examples.rst

     - ``vqe.py``: a simple example with the XXZ model.

-Here a simple example using the Heisenberg XXZ model:
+Here is a simple example using the Heisenberg XXZ model Hamiltonian:

 .. code-block:: python